muzixing/cecom_sdn/README.md

 A fat-tree initializer and simple group feature test code based on ryu controller

 ## Usage
-### Compile the Java Source Files
+### Compile the Java Source Files for default fat-tree routing
-In order to run the script, first need to compile the corresponding Java Source Files in src directory.
+In order to run the default fat-tree routing, first need to compile the corresponding Java Source Files in src directory.
 Use ant source builder to compile the entire source, a target directory will be generated.

+	cd routing
 	ant

 Note that to compile the Java Source, you need to install the ant first.